bkaewell/wireguard-setup/docs/wireguard_basics.md

 ## 🕶️ What is a WireGuard VPN Server?

-A **WireGuard VPN server** is the central component that manages peer (client) connections
+A **WireGuard VPN server** is the central component that manages peer (client) connections.
 It handles:
 - **Authentication** using cryptographic keys
 - **Encryption & Routing** between devices and networks
 - **Access Relay** to private, internal, or restricted services